Coping with Depression during the Holidays

-Those who have struggled with depression during the holidays know that often there is no single event that triggers it.
-While many people might mistakenly think it’s just the same as being really sad, or that it’s always provoked by a particular sad thing that happened, it’s actually much more complicated than that.
+Those who have struggled with depression during the holidays know that no single event often triggers it.
+While many people might mistakenly think it’s just the same as being really sad or always provoked by an unfortunate thing that happened, it’s actually much more complicated than that.
 Often, it isn’t triggered by anything visible to outside observers at all.

-So what can you do to protect yourself from slipping into these states of mind that will leave you vulnerable to the kind of depression during the holidays that it’ll be hard to recover from in the New Year?
-Consider following these steps, and reaching out to a mental health professional if you think you’ll need support on an ongoing basis.
+So what can you do to protect yourself from slipping into these states of mind?
+How can you make yourself less vulnerable to depression during the holidays?
+Consider following these steps and reaching out to a mental health professional if you think you’ll need support on an ongoing basis.

 Reach out instead of turning in.

-When you’re depressed, it can feel impossible to go out or spend time with anyone, like that would just require a level of energy you don’t have.
-If you feel this way, it’s important not to be too hard on yourself and to allow yourself times when you won’t push it.
+When you’re depressed, it can feel impossible to go out or spend time with anyone.
+That would require a level of energy you don’t have.
+If you think this way, it’s essential not to be too hard on yourself and allow yourself times when you won’t push it.
 But it’s equally important not to let yourself stay comfortably home alone all the time.
 When you do, you become more vulnerable to self-hating thoughts.
 You also might find yourself dipping into unhealthy habits, like relying on alcohol or substances to get you through dark thoughts.
 This is a dangerous road to go down, as such substances will quickly lead to even more feelings of guilt and self-hatred.
-So it’s important to push yourself to see people at least occasionally so that you’re reminded of the people you have who care about you.
+So it’s essential to push yourself to see people at least occasionally so that you’re reminded of the people you have who care about you.

 Practice patience and realistic expectations.